weenming/weenming.github.io/_pages/about.md

 ---

-My name is Ruiqi Feng.
+Hi there!
 I am currently a PhD student in the Engineering School of Westlake University, advised by [Prof. Tailin Wu](https://tailin.org/).

 My research interests lie at the intersection of artificial intelligence and physics, as well as other natural sciences.